tangentsoft/pidp8i/examples/README.md

 my copy the OS/8 Handbook explains these.
 You will also have an `ADD.ER` file explaining what happened.

-You can instead say `EXE ADD` to assemble *and execute* that program, but beware that because the program halts the processor so that you can examine the memory location we've called `C` — 0207 — your OS/8 session also halts.
-It won't resume correctly if you press the `Start` switch on the front panel, because the processor then tries executing the next line past the `HLT` instruction, being the memory location we've called `A`.
-The solution is the following:
+You can instead say `EXE ADD` to assemble and execute that program in a single step, but beware that because the program halts the processor, your OS/8 session also halts.
+If you take the opportunity as intended to examine memory location `C` — 0207 — pressing `Start` to resume will cause the processor to try executing the instruction at 0210, and who knows what that will do?
+Even if you pass up the opportunity to examine `C`, pressing `Start` immediately after the halt will do the same, except that we know what it will do: it will try to execute the 0002 value stored at `A` as an instruction!
+(I believe it means `AND` the accumulator with memory location 2.)

+The solution to these problems is simple:

     .EDIT ADD                   ← don't need "R" because file exists
     #R                          ← read first page in; isn't automatic!